C.F. Martin used many bridge designs on his guitars. Here we

 It's interesting that the earlier years have more consistency in

-precise, while the middle years had much more variation.
+to be precise, while the middle years had much more variation.

 This 1885 0-34 bridge is the longest and narrowest of the lot, 6"